Austin Ekeler: 2022

-In Week 4, against the Houston Texans, Ekeler had 109 scrimmage yards, two rushing touchdowns, and one receiving touchdown in the 34–24 victory.
-In Week 5, against the Cleveland Browns, he had 16 carries for 173 rushing yards and one rushing touchdown to go along with a receiving touchdown in the 30–28 victory.
-In Week 16, against the Indianapolis Colts, he scored two rushing touchdowns.
+In Week 4, against the Texans, Ekeler had 109 scrimmage yards, two rushing touchdowns, and one receiving touchdown in the 34–24 victory.
+In Week 5, against the Browns, he had 16 carries for 173 rushing yards and one rushing touchdown to go along with a receiving touchdown in the 30–28 victory.
+In Week 7 against the Seattle Seahawks and Week 9 against the Falcons, he had a rushing touchdown and a receiving touchdown in both games.
+In Week 16, against the Colts, he scored two rushing touchdowns.
 With those two scores, Ekeler and Marshall Faulk are the only two players in NFL history to have 10 or more rushing touchdowns and five or more receiving touchdowns in consecutive seasons.
 In Week 17, against the Los Angeles Rams, Ekeler rushed for 122 yards and had 39 receiving yards and two touchdowns, including a career-long 72-yard run, earning AFC Offensive Player of the Week.

+Ekeler finished the 2022 season with new career-highs of 204 carries for 915 rushing yards and 13 rushing touchdowns, to go along with a career-high 107 receptions for 722 receiving yards and five receiving touchdowns.
+He led the league in total touchdowns scored for the second-consecutive season, with 18.
+In the Wild Card Round, Ekeler scored two rushing touchdowns in the Chargers' 31–30 loss to the Jaguars.He was ranked 21st by his fellow players on the NFL Top 100 Players of 2023.

+2023

+In the 2023 regular season opener, Ekeler had 164 scrimmage yards and a rushing touchdown in a 36–34 loss to the Dolphins.
+He suffered a high-ankle sprain during the game, and would be held out of the next three games.
+In Week 8, he had 123 scrimmage yards and scored a receiving touchdown in the Chargers' 30-13 victory against the Bears.
+In Week 9, he scored two rushing touchdowns in a win over the Jets.
+That would mark his only multi-touchdown game of the season, after having 10 over the previous two seasons.

+He finished the 2023 season with 179 carries for 628 rushing yards and five rushing touchdowns, averaging a career low 3.5 yards per carry.
+He also caught 51 passes for 436 receiving yards and one receiving touchdown in 14 games and starts.